 2. The food items should be identified on the primary package of these items.
 Food components must also have an ingredients list where appropriate.
+Legally mandatory national labeling elements, such as allergens, must be included on the packaging.
 The instructions for proper preparation and consumption should be printed on each of the components or provided with each ration as appropriate.
 Non-food components should be identified and labelled with instructions for use when appropriate.